francislxw/cv/README.md

 * Automatically error checking from logs.

-* Notify respective committers correctly.
+* Notify build failures to respective committers correctly.

+* Post masters/binaries to different sites globally for QA validate & DEV debug usage.

 **Mainly for the following products:**